-Church of the Gesu on the campus of Marquette University in Milwaukee, a historic State landmark where the largest pipe organ in Wisconsin sounds in all its glory in a splendid acoustical setting.
+This is the historic Church of the Gesu on the campus of Marquette University in Milwaukee, a building designated as a State landmark where the largest pipe organ in Wisconsin sounds in all its glory in a splendid acoustical setting.
+This recording

-making this outstanding recording and for overseeing that it was posted for public viewing.
+We thank my teacher very much for making this fine recording and overseeing its posting for public viewing.